-In this video, Mitch Burgeois, CDT, explains what camera, lens and flash you should be using to get incredible results from your shade photography.
+In this article, Mitch Bourgeois, CDT, explains what camera, lens, and flash you should be using to get incredible results from your shade photography.

 Digital Camera for a Digital World

 While 35mm film is still alive and kicking, for our purposes, going digital is a necessity for shade photography.
 Not only is it much easier to pick up and start taking great pictures upon first use, but today’s memory cards can hold thousands upon thousands of pictures – with the ability to delete or re-take as many shots as you like.
 Plus, it’ll save you a whole lot of headache when you need to print out or show the pictures on a computer or tablet screen.